LudovicARHIMAN/Bataille_navale/README.md

 # Naval Battle
 Naval battle coded in C

-There is Client and server to play in solo or in multiplayer PVP
+play naval battle in solo or in multiplayer PVP